Most Popular Small Business Phone Systems

 As far as features go, if you’re putting budget into a serious business phone system, you should be expecting to receive multiple lines, voicemail, conference calling capabilities and an auto attendant at the very least in return.
 Among the choices you’ll be facing for your small business phone system is whether to get a multi-line system, a Private Branch Exchange (PBX) system, a Voice over Internet Protocol (VoIP) system, or a cloud-based phone system.
 Let’s take a look at the most popular small business phone systems options and how to determine what will work best for your small business:

 Multi-line Phone Systems

 These more old-school phone systems are also known as key service units (KSU).
 These systems use an electro-mechanical switching device that controls the routing and operation of a traditional analog telephone system.
-These systems are time-tested ways for you to keep the phones ringing for anywhere between five and 40 employees.

 When considering how many lines your business needs wired into the office, it’s important to find a balance between not having more lines than you really need while also giving your business room to grow.
 If you have a business with less than 10 people, it’s also possible to take advantage of a KSU-less system in which the phone contains all the technology.
 This means the system doesn’t have to be permanently wired into the office space.

 Private Branch Exchange (PBX) Phone Systems